 Interlibrary Loan (ILL) is a service through which materials not available in the Speed Library may be obtained from other libraries.

 ILL services are provided for Mississipi College faculty, staff, graduate students, and undergraduates.
-Faculty, staff, and currently enrolled graduate and undergraduate students may use electronic request forms to request an item that is not owned by the Speed Library.
+Faculty, staff, and currently enrolled graduate and undergraduate students may use the electronic request forms below to request an item that is not owned by the Speed Library.
 No more than five active requests will be processed at a time per patron.

 Interlibrary Loan (ILL) is a service through which materials not available in the Speed Library may be obtained from other libraries.
 ILL services are provided for Mississipi College faculty, staff, graduate students, and undergraduates.
 Faculty, staff, and currently enrolled graduate and undergraduate students may use electronic request forms to request an item that is not owned by the Speed Library.
 Patrons who are not currently enrolled at Mississippi College or are not members of the university's faculty and staff, may use the interlibrary loan service provided by the local public library.